-Occidental continues to develop new technologies and strategies to position it to meet its emissions reduction and net-zero goals.
-Occidental's efforts to research, establish, accomplish and accurately report on its emissions goals, targets and strategies expose it to numerous operational, reputational, financial, legal, technological, implementation and other risks.
-Occidental's ability to reach its target emissions is subject to a multitude of factors and conditions, many of which are out of its control.
-Examples of such factors include evolving government regulation and voluntary protocols for reporting or verification of emissions, capture or sequestration, the potential for jurisdictions in which it operates to enact opposing or incompatible regulations, the pace of changes in technology, the successful development and deployment of existing or new technologies and business solutions on a commercial scale, the availability, timing and cost of equipment, manufactured goods and services, and the availability of requisite financing and federal and state incentive programs.
+Occidental continues to develop new technologies and strategies to help position it to meet its emissions reduction and net-zero goals.
+Occidental's efforts to research, establish, accomplish and accurately report on its emissions reductions, targets and strategies expose it to numerous operational, reputational, financial, legal, technological, implementation and other risks.
+Occidental's ability to reach its stated goals is subject to a multitude of factors and conditions, many of which are out of its control.
+Examples of such factors include evolving government regulation and voluntary protocols for reporting or verification of emissions, capture or sequestration, including new or different interpretations or reversal thereof, the potential for jurisdictions in which it operates to enact opposing or incompatible regulations, the pace of changes in technology, the successful development and deployment of existing or new technologies and business solutions on a commercial scale, the availability, timing and cost of equipment, manufactured goods, electricity and services and the availability of requisite financing and federal and state incentive programs.

-In addition, historical, current and forward-looking sustainability-related statements may be based on standards for measuring progress that are still developing, internal controls and processes that continue to evolve and assumptions that are subject to change in the future.
-As noted earlier, there are multiple proposed or recently adopted changes to various GHG reporting regulations and protocols, including from the EPA, the SEC, the GHG Protocol and certain countries and states, as well as for additional controls, fees or taxes on emissions.
-While Occidental has reported voluntarily on its net-zero pathway and associated goals and targets, as well as GHG emissions estimates, the SEC's proposed rules would require both significant additional disclosure and integration of such disclosure directly into financial reporting processes.
-Occidental and numerous other stakeholders submitted comments to the SEC on the proposed rules.
-The SEC is expected to issue final rules in 2024.
-Given the potential significance of these changes for estimation, reporting and verification of GHG emissions, establishing and reporting on goals and targets, and estimating and disclosing costs of emissions reduction and the energy transition, Occidental may be required or elect to modify or update reported emissions and its current set of GHG goals and targets to reflect such new or changed regulations and protocols, although the Company currently expects to retain its overarching net-zero goals and to continue to implement emissions reduction plans that it believes will complement its investments in DAC, CCUS and other low-carbon technologies and infrastructure.
-As the nature, scope and complexity of environmental, social and governance (ESG) reporting, calculation methodologies, voluntary reporting standards and disclosure requirements expand and change, Occidental may have to undertake additional costs to control, assess and report on ESG metrics, especially to the extent applicable rules and standards are not harmonized or consistent.
+In addition, historical, current and forward-looking sustainability-related statements may be based on standards for measuring progress that are still developing, internal controls and processes that continue to evolve and definitions, assumptions, data sources and estimates or measurements that are subject to change in the future, including through rulemaking or guidance.
+There are multiple proposed or recently adopted changes to various GHG reporting regulations and protocols, including from the EPA, the SEC, the GHG Protocol and certain other jurisdictions, as well as for additional controls, fees or taxes on emissions.
+While Occidental has reported voluntarily on its net-zero pathway and associated goals and targets, as well as GHG emissions estimates, the SEC's climate disclosure rules adopted in March 2024 but currently stayed would, if implemented, require both significant additional disclosure and integration of such disclosure directly into financial reporting processes.
+Given the potential significance of these recent or proposed changes for estimation, reporting and verification of GHG emissions, establishing and reporting on goals and targets, and estimating and disclosing costs of emissions reduction and the energy transition, Occidental may be required or elect to modify or update reported emissions and its current set of GHG goals and targets to reflect such new or changed regulations and protocols, although the Company currently expects to retain its overarching goals and to continue to implement emissions reduction plans that it believes will complement its investments in DAC, CCUS and other low-carbon technologies and infrastructure.
+As the nature, scope and complexity of ESG reporting, calculation methodologies, voluntary reporting standards and disclosure requirements expand and change, Occidental may have to undertake additional costs to control, assess and report on ESG metrics, especially to the extent applicable rules and standards are contradictory, not harmonized or inconsistent.
+In addition, Occidental participates, along with other companies, institutions, universities, trade associations and other organizations, in various initiatives, campaigns and other projects that express various ambitions, aspirations and goals related to climate change, emissions reduction and energy transition.
+Occidental's ambitions, future performance or policies may differ from those of such other organizations or other participants in these various initiatives, campaigns and other projects, and Occidental may unilaterally change or cease its involvement with those initiatives, campaigns or projects and its individual ambitions, aspirations and goals.